Accountability posts

 X thread

-What defines a 'hardship' in Peabody?
-At the April 13 Zoning Board meeting, the distinction between legal necessity and simple desire for more space was put to the test. 🧵 #MeetingWatch #PeabodyMA
+What counts as a 'hardship' in Peabody zoning?
+At the April 13 ZBA meeting, the line between legal necessity and personal preference was tested.
+Here is what you need to know about recent decisions. 🧵 #MeetingWatch #PeabodyMA